adgreen93/kobenoperator/README.md

-# Patron - A Messenger Bot For Bar Reccomendations in NYC.
+# Patron - A FB Messenger Bot For Bar Recommendations in NYC
 ![Alt Text](https://s3.amazonaws.com/aws-website-portfoliosite-bf6tr/patron-messenger-short-header.png)
-Built using Express and Mongo (with Botkit)

 This app was built using [Botkit](https://github.com/howdyai/botkit).
+* Built using Express and MongoDB.
 * This will be hosted on Heroku, and available to the general public to experiment with.
-* It's connected to a database of forty bars.
-Mongoose is the DB driver.
+* Mongoose is the DB driver, hosted on mlab.
+Database is forty real bars across three boroughs and Long Island (Nassau County).

 ## Features